CS-SI/Orekit/src/site/markdown/architecture/estimation.md

 measurements using this station) that itself is a 3-dimensional parameter representing the adjustable offset for station position.
 When station position offset is flagged to be estimated, the `BatchLSEstimator` will change its value at each iteration.
 The `Range` and `RangeRate` measurements theoretical values will therefore be computed naturally using the updated station position.
+Other parameters like biases or calibration factors are estimated using the same process.